cent2sat/Cent2Sat/README.md

 # Cent 2 Satoshi

-Come and see how many satoshis are in a penny.
+Come and see how many satoshis there are in a penny.

 ## Getting Started